openresty/lua-nginx-module/README.markdown

 The third argument `func_name` specifies the function field in the module table as the second argument.

-The type of `arg`s must be one of type below:
+The type of `args` must be one of type below:

 * boolean
 * number